oam-dev/rudr/docs/tutorials/deploy_and_update.md

-# Tutorial: Deploy, inspect, and update an application and its components
+# Tutorial: Deploy, inspect, and update a Rudr application and its components

 This guide covers how to install and configure a basic Rudr installation.
 For more details on Rudr installation, see the [Installation Guide](../setup/install.md)